OUR MUST SEE ATTRACTIONS IN GASTON COUNTY

 Get your adrenaline pumping, learn something new or escape to a quiet place — you can do it all here.
-Paddle the world’s largest man-made whitewater course.
+We have some of the best places to hike, bike and paddle in the area.
 Marvel at orchids and tropical plants, and discover holiday magic in Christmas Town USA®.
-These are the 5 must see items in Gaston County.
+These are some of the best things to do when visiting Gaston County.

 Crowders Mountain State Park

 The centerpiece of outdoor adventure in our region is this 5,210-acre sanctuary located just west of Gastonia near the town of Kings Mountain.
 The defining aspect of the park is Crowders Mountain, which is visible for miles.
 Sheer rock cliffs near the summit soar 150 feet high and an equally impressive companion peak, King’s Pinnacle, is tucked away to the southwest of Crowders Mountain near the South Carolina state line.